FAQ

 What are the category descriptions for Budget/Select Service, Midscale, Upscale, and Luxury?

 These hotels are typically at the lower end of the rate spectrum in their markets and provide no-frills services (usually there is no concierge; no bell staff; no turn-down service, etc.).
 There may be a limited range of facilities.
-Most do not have full-service restaurants; however, some do have grab-n-go, free breakfast, a bar or other marketplace F&B offerings.
-Although most of our entries do have en suite bathrooms, projects are still eligible if they have shared bath/shower facilities.
-Although some focused-service properties have higher room counts, the general footprint includes less than 200 rooms.
+Most do not have full-service restaurants; however, some do have grab-n-go, free breakfast, a bar, or other marketplace F&B offerings.
+Although most of our entries do have ensuite bathrooms, projects are still eligible if they have shared bath/shower facilities.
+Although some Select Service properties have higher room counts, the general footprint includes less than 200 rooms.

 Midscale